Why Most Beginner Gardens Struggle (Plants Are Too Close Together)

 The solution is easier than most people think.

-It may feel empty at first, but plants will quickly fill it in.
+It may feel empty at first, but plants will eventually grow and fill it in.

-Proper spacing is one of the fastest ways to improve a struggling garden.
+Correct spacing is one of the best ways to fix a struggling garden.

 Most beginner garden problems come from skipping fundamentals like: